-Located less than a 3-hour drive north of Melbourne, with golf holes laid out close to the winding waters of the Murray River, Cobram Barooga Golf Club boasts two 18-hole golf courses – the Old and the West – which were brought into play in the early 1970s.
+Located less than a 3-hour drive north of Melbourne, with golf holes laid out close to the winding waters of the Murray River, Cobram Barooga Golf Club boasts two 18-hole golf courses – the Old and the West – which were brought into play in the late 1980s.

 The Old course has the reputation as a tighter track, with the newer West course offering greater latitude with more generous playing areas and bigger greens.
 Both layouts feature wonderful couch-grassed fairways lined by gum trees and beautiful bent grass greens.